Our Mission

 Our Goal

-This year the UN signed the “High Seas Treaty”, committing to preserving 30% of the ocean by 2030.
+In 2023 the UN signed the “High Seas Treaty”, committing to preserving 30% of the ocean by 2030.
 Our goal is to support that ambition and help make it a reality by drawing attention to the problem and the opportunity to use Marine Protected Areas to save our oceans.

 Screen Shot 2023-07-26 at 1.42.22 PM